Binomial Plant Name: Philodendron ‘White Princess’ (Note: “White Princess” is a popular cultivar of the species Philodendron.)

 Philodendron ‘White Princess’ is not frost-tolerant and should be kept indoors during winter in regions where frost is common.

-plant tolerance to Epsom salts
+tolerance to epsom salts

 Moderate